MicrosoftDocs/power-platform/power-platform/guidance/expressroute/planning-expressroute.md

 The following types of outbound traffic can occur directly from Power Platform services to customer services.

-For each of these it is important to note that the customer service must be publicly addressable with a public IP that can be resolved through public DNS by the Power Platform services.
+For each of these, it is important to note that the customer service must be publicly addressable with a public IP that can be resolved through public DNS by the Power Platform services.